-While almost six out of every ten women (58 per cent) intentionally killed worldwide are actually murdered by an intimate partner or other family member, there are marked disparities in this share across all the regions.
+While almost six out of every ten women (58 per cent) intentionally killed worldwide are murdered by an intimate partner or other family member, there are marked disparities in this share across all the regions.

-In four of the six regions, the share is very large, making the home the most likely place for a woman to be killed.
+In four of the five regions, the share is very large, making the home the most likely place for a woman to be killed.
 At the upper extreme, more than two thirds of all women (69 per cent) intentionally killed in Africa in 2017 were killed by intimate partners or other family members, while the region with the smallest share of women killed by intimate partners or other family members was Europe (38 per cent).
-Oceania accounted for the largest share of all the regions in terms of women killed exclusively by intimate partners, at 42 per cent, while Europe accounted for the lowest (29 per cent).
+Oceania had the highest share of women killed exclusively by intimate partners, at 42 per cent, while Europe had the lowest (29 per cent).

-Figure 1: Female victims of intimate partner/family-related homicide and of intimate partner homicide as a percentage of female total homicide victims, by region (2017)
+Figure 1: Female victims of intimate partner/family-related homicide and of intimate partner homicide as a percentage of female total homicide victims, by region, 2017